ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ## Batched BLAS

+This proposal has an optional extension to support batched operations.
-Batched BLAS will be handled by simply taking arguments of higher rank than specified in BLAS.
-A nonunique broadcast layout can be used to use the same lower rank object in the operation for each of the batched operations.
-The first dimension of the objects is the number of operations performed. `extent(0)` of each argument must be equal.
+Functions that take matrices and/or vectors would simply be overloaded to take arguments with one higher rank.
+The leftmost dimension of each `basic_mdspan` or `basic_mdarray` would refer to a specific matrix or vector in the "batch."
+A nonunique "broadcast" layout could also be used to use the same lower-rank object in the operation for each of the batched operations.
+Otherwise, the `extent(0)` of each `basic_mdspan` or `basic_mdarray` argument must be equal.

 ## Options and votes